All Products

 Disk

-The disk that you want to back up.
+The range of disks for which you want to back up data.
 Valid values: System Disk and Data Disk, Only System Disk, and Only Data Disk.

 On the Snapshots tab, you can view the snapshot creation progress.
 After the status of the snapshot changes from In Progress to Succeeded, the snapshot is created.

-After you create an automatic snapshot policy, you can associate the policy with cloud computers.
-Then, the system creates snapshots for the cloud computers at specified points in time.
+Once you create an automatic snapshot policy, you can apply it to your cloud computers.
+The system will then automatically create snapshots for these cloud computers at the scheduled times.

-1. In the left-side navigation pane, choose Deployment > Snapshots.
+1. In the left-side navigation pane, choose Operation & Maintenance > Policies.

 2. In the upper-left corner of the top navigation bar, select a region.